metacpan/metacpan-cpan-extracted/distros/F/FCGI-Buffer/README.md

 I will be notified, and then you'll automatically be notified of progress on your bug as I make changes.

+The lint operation only works on HTML4, because of a restriction in [HTML::Lint](https://metacpan.org/pod/HTML::Lint).

 # SEE ALSO

 CGI::Buffer, HTML::Packer, HTML::Lint